Table of Contents

 Colocasia & Elephant Ear

 It is essential to know that all parts of colocasia plants are toxic for dogs, but some varieties are more harmful than others.
-Dogs who eat this plant can experience symptoms like vomiting, diarrhea and abdominal pain.
+Dogs who eat this plant can experience symptoms like vomiting, diarrhea, and abdominal pain.
 If untreated, these symptoms can become life-threatening.

 Daffodil & Hyacinth

 Daffodil is toxic for dogs and can harm them when consumed.
 Daffodils contain a toxin called lycorine which can cause vomiting, diarrhea and stomach upset in pets.
 Hyacinths are also toxic for dogs and can be harmful if consumed by them.
-Lycorine is in hyacinths which causes vomiting, diarrhea and stomach upset in pets.
+Lycorine is in hyacinths, which causes vomiting, diarrhea and stomach upset in pets.

 Hydrangea’s & Buttercup Acanthus Family

 Hydrangea and buttercup acanthus family plants are poisonous to animals.
 The Hydrangea is a genus of 150 flowering plants in the family Hydrangaceae, native to Asia and North America.
 Buttercup acanthus family plants are also poisonous to animals.
 Hydrangea and buttercup acanthus family plants can be toxic if ingested by dogs and other pets.
-If you have these flowers in your garden, ensure that your pet does not consume any part of it. .”
+If you have these flowers in your garden, ensure your pet does not consume any part of it. .”
 Hydrangea” “Buttercup acanthus family plants.”

 The Complete Guide To Plants That Can Kill Dogs And How To Prevent Them From Harming Your Dog